 Problem: Edge extensions conflict with VPN.

-Fix: Disable other privacy or ad-blocking extensions temporarily to see if there’s a conflict, then re-enable one by one. -
+Fix: Disable other privacy or ad-blocking extensions temporarily to see if there’s a conflict, then re-enable one by one.
+How to disable edge vpn and turn off Edge Secure Network: a step-by-step guide for Windows, macOS, Android, and iOS 2026 -

 Problem: Slow speeds during peak hours.